-Zinc Uptake for Successful Post Emergence Crops in Australia
+Encourage Zinc Uptake for Successful Post Emergence Crops

-In crops, zinc is vital for the formation of chlorophyll and carbohydrates.
-It plays an important role in the movement of water in plants, aiding in root development and starch formation.
-Zinc is also essential in aiding the production of growth hormones such as Auxins.
+Vital for the formation of chlorophyll and carbohydrates in crops, zinc plays an important role in the movement of water in plants and aids in root development and starch formation.
+It is also essential in aiding the production of growth hormones such as Auxins.

-Although zinc in organic matter is fairly immobile and very little is leached from the soil, it is often not in a readily available form in the soil.
-There are many factors that can play a key role in the availability of zinc for plant uptake, such as:
+Although zinc in organic matter is fairly immobile and very little is leached from the soil, it is often not found in a readily available form.
+Many factors can play a role in zinc availability for plant uptake, such as:

-• Organic matter - Zinc can interact with soil organic matter by forming both insoluble and soluble zinc complexes.
-It can be mineralised and made available to plants from decomposing organic matter.
+• Organic Matter: Zinc can interact with soil organic matter by forming both insoluble and soluble zinc complexes.
+It can be mineralized and made available to plants from decomposing organic matter.

-• The amount of chelating agents in the soil have a direct impact on the movement of Zinc.
-Chelating agents increase the solubility of zinc from the soil and aid its movement through to the roots of the plants.
+• Chelating Agents: The amount of chelating agents in the soil have a direct impact on the movement of zinc.
+Chelating agents increase the solubility of zinc from the soil and aid its movement to the roots of the plants.

-• High water tables or soil compaction can affect plant root development.
+• Water Tables: High water tables or soil compaction can affect plant root development.
 This can directly affect the dispersion of zinc in the soil, leading to zinc deficiency.

 • Brown or yellow patches on the new growth